yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

+# 2025 64-bit notice
+### Counter-Strike: Source has updated to a 64-bit engine.
+This hack will no longer work.
+Follow 64-bit development here: [64-bit CS:S Hack](https://github.com/yoshisaac/CounterStrikeSource-Linux-Cheat)
+### This repository will become "read-only" at some point.

 # What is this?
 This is a program intended to automate tasks such as movement, and display information to us that wasn't originally intended to be shown.
 In a nutshell, this is a video game hack/cheat.